vkSegfault/vkSegfault.github.io/_posts/2022-11-27-godot-server-aws-azure.md

     print(e)
 ```

-> Ami provided above is for Ubuntu 22.04 LTS and that's why OS-specific commands are for **apt**, if you choose to use Amazon Linux or RHEL please use `sudo yum install libXcursor libXinerama libXrandr libXi` instead.
+> Ami provided above is for Ubuntu 22.04 LTS and that's why OS-specific commands are for **apt**, if you choose to use any RHEL-based distro (like Amazon Linux) please use `sudo yum install libXcursor libXinerama libXrandr libXi` instead.

 > We used t2.micro just for this simple example.
 In production we should use beefy VMs (ideally with HVM support) like bigger T or even better: C family.